tbnobody/OpenDTU-docs/docs/firmware/howto/upgrade_partition.md

 Follow the [flash instructions](../flash_esp.md) to completely reinstall the ESP.
 Make sure to install a binary called `opendtu-*.factory.bin`.
 It is of course also possible to use Visual Studio Code or the `platformio` command to install the latest version.
 The partition table is upgraded automatically.

-After upgrading the ESP32 will open the intergrated access point (AP) again.
+After upgrading the ESP32 will open the integrated access point (AP) again.
 Just connect to it using the default password ("openDTU42").
 If you are connected, just visit <http://192.168.4.1> and enter the "Configuration Management".
 Recover the previously backuped config files.